JenniferPylko/openlore/cosmology/conduits/abrecis/geography/continents/daithia.md

 ## Later Colonization

 After being uninhabited by any [anthropoids](../../inhabitants/anthropoids/introduction.md) for centuries, the [Holy Obsidian Theocracy](../../organizations/nations/holy-obsidian-theocracy.md) re-discovered the continent and began to colonize it.
+The eastern habitable zone followed the coast, and was bordered to the west by vast and arid plains of silt.
+Pioneers would travel west, but the population remained mostly on the east coast until well after [United Daithia](../../organizations/nations/united-daithia.md) gained independence.

 ## Independence from Obsidia

-The previously-Obsidian colonies on Daithia formed a new country, [United Daithia](../../organizations/nations/united-daithia.md).
+The previously-Obsidian colonies on Daithia declared independence, and after the [war of independence](../../history/wars/daithian-independence.md) formed United Daithia in 1589 OA.

 ## Western Frontier

+Though the silt plains were not fit for mass settlement, some would traverse them to form frontier communities.
+Past the harshest stretch of the plains, there was a semi-arid region before the Westcolumn mountains where most of these communities were built.
+Or rather, this is where the lasting communities were built.

 ### Miasma Tombs